Synesthesia of Machine (SoM)-Driven Analog Precoder Optimization for Enhanced ISAC Performance in Sub-THz Systems: Introduction

-Inspired by this, in this paper, we propose squint-aware ISAC hybrid precoding schemes for sub-THz systems in the presence of beam squint effect, without altering existing hardware architectures.
-Specifically, we first propose a C-S channel correlation metric as the foundation.
-Then we design the TTDs to proactively manipulate the equivalent channels for correlation maximization, followed by an alternating optimization of the phase shifters (PSs) and power allocation to achieve the ISAC Pareto boundary.
-While this optimization-based algorithm addresses the problem with near-optimal performance, the iterative and exhaustive search processes involve high complexity, particularly under large arrays.
-Hence we also propose an unsupervised learning-aided scheme for ISAC hybrid precoding design with reduced complexity.
-Unlike \cite{learning_ISAC_Elbir, learning_ISAC_precoding}, we tailor the network architecture for the hybrid precoding task and adopt a complex-valued network to effectively process the channel data for precoding design.
-Numerical experiments have demonstrated the superiority of the proposed schemes in terms of dual-functional gain enhancement.
+Inspired by this, in this paper, we aim to integrate the unique electromagnetic propagation characteristics of sub-THz channels with the specific hardware degrees of freedom in sub-THz analog systems to optimize the analog precoder, without altering the existing sub-THz hardware architecture.
+First, we demonstrate the enhancement effect of the communication-sensing (C-S) channel correlation on the dual-functional gain.
+Based on this, we propose an optimization-based benchmark for analog precoder design to achieve the ISAC Pareto boundary.
+While this benchmark addresses the problem with near-optimal performance, the iterative and exhaustive search processes involve high complexity particularly under large arrays, probably leading to high latency in mobile networks.
+Inspired by research on the synesthesia of machines (SoM) \cite{overview_Som, TCOM}, which utilizes multi-modal environmental observations to enhance the transceivers design with lowered overhead, we further propose a learning-aided scheme for ISAC analog precoding design with reduced complexity.
+Unlike existing learning-aided precoding designs such as \cite{learning_ISAC_Elbir, learning_ISAC_precoding}, we tailor the network architecture for the analog precoding task and adopt a complex-valued network to effectively process the channel data for analog precoding design.
+Numerical experiments have demonstrated the superiority of the proposed schemes in terms of the dual-functional performance enhancement.

 [1]{\uppercase\expandafter{\romannumeral #1 }}